CSC207-UofT/course-project-group-fifty-two-uwu/README.md

 - To be updated, stay tuned!

 ## Controls
-- Use arrow keys to move up, down, left and right
+- Use the arrow keys to move up, down, left and right
+- Press ESC to pause the game

 ## Objective of the Game
 - Using the arrow keys to dodge the missiles to stay alive